Language and communication taught inside a positive, affect-based relationship

 Social skills groups run from 1 hour to 1 ½ hours in duration, depending on the needs of the student and size of the group.
 Our goal is to match a child’s needs and skill level to similar-matched peers.
 Siblings, friends and peer models are included in our group sessions.
 Individual treatment plans are developed for each child, and parent homework is incorporated into sessions.
 Children ages 4-15.

-The National Autism Center, in their Findings and Conclusions National Standards Project 2017 designed to address the need for evidenced-based practice guidelines for autism spectrum disorder, recommended the book, Social Skills Solutions: A Hands-on Manual for teaching social skills to children with Autism, authored by Kelly McKinnon & Janis Krempa on the top of their list for evidenced-based social skills programs/packages.
+The National Autism Center, in their Findings and Conclusions National Standards Project 2017 designed to address the need for evidence-based practice guidelines for autism spectrum disorder, recommended the book, Social Skills Solutions: A Hands-on Manual for teaching social skills to children with Autism, authored by Kelly McKinnon & Janis Krempa on the top of their list for evidenced-based social skills programs/packages.

 In addition to social skills groups, our ABA team has developed several teen and classes including the Advantage Social Communication Program.
-The Program is an 12-week series that focuses on young adults ages 14-22.
+The Program is a 12-week series that focuses on young adults ages 14-22.
 This unique program is designed to teach communication skills including understanding how to make positive impressions through appearance, actions, and words.
-A primary caregivers is required to attend all 12 weeks to learn strategies to help practice, model and create situations for their children to use the social skills they are taught in class.
+A primary caregiver is required to attend all 12 weeks to learn strategies to help practice, model and create situations for their children to use the social skills they are taught in class.
 Both students and their parents’ complete pre and post information, and work together to develop individual social skills in addition to the curriculum.

 The Behavior Intervention team has also created a puberty curriculum and class series for boys and girls on the autism spectrum that also requires parental involvement.
 This course series was featured on Autism Speaks website.
 See upcoming flyers. https://www.autismspeaks.org/blog/2017/07/30/helping-tweens-and-teens-autism-master-puberty-health-and-hygiene